Points To Consider When Thinking of A Dental Practice Transition or Sale

 - Do all “key” employees have non-compete agreements?
 If you have an associate, that is essential.

 - Clean up your accounts receivable.
 Are there a lot of credit balances?
 Are there a lot of accounts greater than 90 days old?
 Clean it up!

 - Start planning with your practice Transition consultant well ahead of time.
 As a practice transition consultant and broker for Washington and Oregon, I can help get things in place prior to your transition.

 - Do you own your building?
 Get an appraisal if you’re thinking of selling it as well.
 Or, if not, get a market rate on what the lease should be.

-- Interview several attorneys who specialize in dental practice transitions in Washington or Oregon.
+- Interview several attorneys who specialize in dental practice transitions on the west coast.